jpe90/emacs-treadmill/README.md

 ```
 (require 'treadmill) ; will not be required with MELPA package
 (add-hook 'gerbil-mode-hook #'treadmill-gerbil-mode)
+;; For completion using company
+(require 'treadmill-complete) ; will not be required with MELPA package
+(add-to-list 'company-backends 'treadmill-company)
 ```

 Additionally, you will need to [install